 Interference by other costumed characters cost Teddy Roosevelt a number of races over the years.
 “Guest” appearances in the presidents race have been made by dogs, bananas, clowns, lobsters, monkeys, leprechauns, and John F. Kennedy; but Teddy’s most frequent nemesis is a panther who first appeared in April, 2008 and returned two months later wearing a red shirt with Teddy’s name crossed out on the back.
 Since then, “That Cat” has returned to interfere several times each season.

-There have been 11 presidents race doubleheaders.
+There have been 13 presidents race doubleheaders.
 On the rare occasion that a baseball game extends to 13 innings or more, the racing presidents return to the ball field in the middle of the 13th inning to run another presidents race.
-There were three such extra races at RFK Stadium, and there have been eight at Nationals Park, on June 20, 2008, during a 14-inning game against the Texas Rangers, on September 19, 2008 vs. the San Diego Padres, on April 24, 2010 during a 13-inning loss to the Los Angeles Dodgers, on August 26, 2010 during a 13-inning victory over the St. Louis Cardinals, on September 17, 2011 during a 13-inning affair vs. the Florida Marlins, and three times during the 2012 season: during a 13-inning win over the Cincinnati Reds on April 13, 2012, during a 14-inning loss to the New York Yankees on June 16, 2012, and during a 13-inning victory over the Braves early in the morning of August 21, 2012.
+There were three such extra races at RFK Stadium, and there have been nine at Nationals Park.
+The first was on June 20, 2008, during a 14-inning game against the Texas Rangers.
+Others occured on September 19, 2008 vs. the San Diego Padres, on April 24, 2010 during a 13-inning loss to the Los Angeles Dodgers, on August 26, 2010 during a 13-inning victory over the St. Louis Cardinals, and on September 17, 2011 during a 13-inning affair vs. the Florida Marlins.
+There were three during the 2012 season: during a 13-inning win over the Cincinnati Reds on April 13, 2012, during a 14-inning loss to the New York Yankees on June 16, 2012, and during a 13-inning victory over the Braves early in the morning of August 21, 2012.
 The most recent were during a 15-inning loss to the Cincinnati Reds on May 19, and a 13-inning loss to the Atlanta Braves on June 20, 2014.